-A number of global entities are investing in Botswana's economy, encouraged by its lack of exchange controls and a relatively stable currency.
+A number of global entities are investing in Botswana's economy, encouraged by its lack of exchange controls and fairly liberal economic policies.

 Money in Botswana

 The currency in Botswana is the Pula, abbreviated as BWP.
 There are 100 thebe to one pula.
-US dollars and Euros are accepted in hotels and other businesses that cater to international tourists, but expats should expect to use pula for all day-to-day transactions.
+US dollars and euros are accepted in major hotels and other businesses that cater to international tourists, but expats should expect to use pula for all day-to-day transactions.

 Currency can be exchanged at banks, licensed moneychangers, airport terminals and some hotels.